ErenYemsen/MC-DC_Bot/README.md

 #### Known Issues

 - On Windows FRProxy may be blocked by antivirus software, this is caused by usage of [FRP](https://github.com/fatedier/frp) on the project
+- Due to oracle adding lot of entries to /etc/iptables/rules.v4 and blocking a lot, you may need to modify the iptables rules to allow forwarding.
+Also do not forget to restore the iptables

 #### Changelog